 CIBC Children’s Foundation helps create brighter futures and opportunities for children with disabilities

 Before her family received a lift ramp for their home from Easter Seals, Gemma and her daughter, Oneeka, didn’t leave or venture out of the house very much.
-This is because Oneeka, who is non-verbal, has a condition which requires her to use a wheelchair to move around and had to be lifted, together with her wheelchair, whenever she goes out with her family.
-This issue was an increasingly urgent concern for the family as Oneeka continues to grow.
+This is because Oneeka has a condition which requires her to use a wheelchair to move around and she had to be lifted, together with her wheelchair, whenever she goes out with her family.
+This issue was an increasingly urgent concern for the family as Oneeka continued to grow.
 According to Gemma, “we needed at least two people to carry her out of the house with her wheelchair.
 It was tedious for us, but more importantly, unsafe and a painful and stressful process for her as she would often cry in pain.
 Both her hips were dislocated, possibly from improperly moving her.”

 Thanks to the support of CIBC Children’s Foundation, Easter Seals was able to procure and set-up a refurbished lift ramp for Oneeka so that her family can easily and safely take her in and out of the house, without needing to lift her out of her wheelchair.
 “Since we got the lift ramp, our lives have become so much better,” says Gemma.
 “I’m no longer worried about hurting my daughter when I move her, and she doesn’t cry anymore as it requires less movement for her.
 We can just put her on the lift ramp with her seated in the wheelchair.”